sdss/robostrategy/docs/text/conceptual_design.md

  Each cadence category has the following information:

   * nexposures:
         number of exposures in the field total.
   * delta[]:
         for each exposure, ideal number of days since last exposure
   * delta_low[]:
         for each exposure, tolerance on low side of delta
   * delta_high[]:
         for each exposure, tolerance on high side of delta
   * lunation[]:
         for each epoch, the maximum moon lunation (lunation is equal to moon illumination, or 0 if moon is below the horizon)
+  * instrument[]:
+        for each epoch, which instrument to use

  d.
 The target table is output to disk as a set of FITS files organized by healpix pixel, for archival purposes.